particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 out by the device, keeping OTA enabled for most of the time the device is online
-- Disable OTA updates most of the time the device is online, and include logic to conditionally enable updates at the appropriate time, *OR*
+- Disable OTA updates most of the time the device is online, and include logic to conditionally enable updates at the appropriate time

-Let's take a look at some sample firmware apps that implement these 2 architectures.
+- Allow the OTA update to downloaded at any time, but defer the reset after download.

 #### Disabling OTA only when necessary

-The calls (`System.enableUpdates()`)[/reference/device-os/firmware/#system-enableupdates-] and (`System.disableUpdates()`)[/reference/device-os/firmware/#system-disableupdates-] can be used to control whether updates are allowed.
+The calls [System.enableUpdates()](/reference/device-os/firmware/#system-enableupdates-) and [System.disableUpdates()](/reference/device-os/firmware/#system-disableupdates-) can be used to control whether updates are allowed.

 When not using `SYSTEM_THREAD(ENABLED)`, updates are only checked between your calls to your loop() function.

 When using `SYSTEM_THREAD(ENABLED)`, updates can occur at any time.

 `System.enableUpdates()` and `System.disableUpdates()` just set an internal flag and do not incur and data usage so it's safe to call them frequently.

+**TODO:** code example here

 #### Disabling OTA most of the time